rclone/rclone/MANUAL.md

 ### --vfs-cache-mode minimal

-This is very similar to "off" except that files opened for read AND write will be buffered to disks.
+This is very similar to "off" except that files opened for read AND write will be buffered to disk.
 This means that files opened for write will be a lot more compatible, but uses the minimal disk space.

 These operations are not possible